y3hudy18/demo-service-now/README.md

 ## 📬 Contact

-For questions or improvements, feel free to contact yehudy.f.barrantes@accenture.com! 🚀
+For questions or improvements, feel free to contact me! 🚀